pikdum/blog/content/posts/thistle-tea/index.md

 Rather than go with PostgreSQL or SQLite for the database, I decided to go with Mnesia, since one of my goals was to learn more about Elixir and its ecosystem.
 I briefly tried plain :mnesia, but decided to use Memento for a cleaner interface.

-So I added models for Account and Character and refactored everything to use them.
+So, I added models for Account and Character and refactored everything to use them.
-Rather than save to the database everytime the character changes, I just keep it in the process state and only save on logout or disconnect.
+The character object is kept in process state and only persisted to the database on logout or disconnect.
-I'm thinking of saving on **CMSG_PING** too, eventually.
+Saving on a **CMSG_PING** or just periodically could be a good idea too, eventually.
 Right now data isn't persisted to disk, since I'm still iterating on the data model, but that should be straightforward to toggle later.

 Links: